 Recently, there has been a fast-growing research interest in aBCIs [34]-[37].
-Emotions can be represented by discrete categories [81] (e.g., happy, sad, and angry) and by continuous values in the 2D space of arousal and valence [82] or the 3D space of arousal, valence, and dominance [83].
+Emotions can be represented by discrete categories [81] (e.g., happy, sad, and angry) and by continuous values in the 2-D space of arousal and valence [82] or the 3-D space of arousal, valence, and dominance [83].
 Therefore, there can be both classification and regression problems in aBCIs.
 However, the current literature focused exclusively on classification problems.

-Most studies used the publicly available DEAP [84] and SEED [9] datasets.
-DEAP consists of 32-channel EEGs recorded by a BioSemi ActiveTwo device from 32 subjects while they were watching minute-long music videos, whereas SEED consists of 62-channel EEGs recorded by an ESI NeuroScan device from 15 subjects while they were watching 4-minute movie clips.
+Most studies used the publicly available DEAP [84] and SEED [9] data sets.
+DEAP consists of 32-channel EEGs recorded by a BioSemi ActiveTwo device from 32 subjects while they were watching minute-long music videos, whereas SEED consists of 62-channel EEGs recorded by an ESI NeuroScan device from 15 subjects while they were watching 4-min movie clips.
 By using SEED, Zheng et al. [85] investigated whether stable EEG patterns exist over time for emotion recognition.
 Using differential entropy features, they found that stable patterns did exhibit consistency across sessions and subjects.
-Thus, it is possible to perform TL in aBCIs source (target) domain, which form the corresponding subspace.
-Then, ASFM transforms the source domain subspace to $Z_s Z_s^{\rm T} Z_t$ and projects the source data into it.
-The target data are projected directly into Z_t .
-In this way, the marginal distribution discrepancy between the two domains is reduced.
-Next, an iterative pseudo-label refinement strategy is used to train a logistic regression classifier using the labelled source domain samples and pseudo-labelled target domain samples, which can be directly applied to unlabelled target domain samples.
+Thus, it is possible to perform TL in aBCIs.

 This section reviews the latest progress on TL in aBCIs.
-Because there were no publications on cross-task TL in aBCIs, we do not have a "Cross-Task TL" subsection.
+Because there were no publications on cross-task TL in aBCIs, we do not have a "cross-task TL" section.

 Chai et al. [86] proposed adaptive subspace feature matching (ASFM) for cross-subject and cross-session transfer in offline and simulated online EEG-based emotion classification.
 Differential entropy features were used.
 ASFM first performs PCA of the source domain and the target domain separately.
-Let Z_s (Z_t) be the d leading principal components in the
+Let Z_s (Z_t) be the d leading principal components in the source (target) domain, which form the corresponding subspace.
+Then, ASFM transforms the source-domain subspace to $Z_s Z_s^T Z_t$ and projects the source data into it.
+The target data are projected directly into Z_t .
+In this way, the marginal distribution discrepancy between the two domains is reduced.
+Next, an iterative pseudolabel refinement strategy is used to train a logistic regression classifier using the labeled source-domain samples and pseudolabeled target-domain samples, which can be directly applied to unlabeled target-domain samples.

 Lin and Jung [87] proposed a conditional TL (cTL) framework to facilitate positive cross-subject transfers in aBCIs.
 Five differential laterality features (topoplots), corresponding to five different frequency bands, from each EEG channel are extracted.
 The cTL method first computes the classification accuracy by using the target subject's data only and performs transfer only if that accuracy is below the chance level.
 Then, it uses ReliefF [88] to select a few of the most emotion-relevant features in the target domain and calculates their correlations with the corresponding features in each source domain to select a few of the most similar (correlated) source subjects.
-Next, the target domain data and the selected source domain data are concatenated to train a classifier.
+Next, the target-domain data and the selected source-domain data are concatenated to train a classifier.

-Lin et al. [89] proposed a robust PCA (RPCA)-based [90] signal filtering strategy and validated its performance in crossday binary emotion classification.
+Lin et al. [89] proposed a robust PCA (RPCA)-based [90] signal filtering strategy and validated its performance in cross-day binary emotion classification.
 RPCA decomposes an input matrix into the sum of a low-rank matrix and a sparse matrix.
 The former accounts for the relatively regular profiles of the input signals, whereas the latter accounts for its deviant events.
-Lin et al. showed that the RPCA-decomposed sparse signals filtered from the background EEG activity contributed more to the inter-day variability and that the predominately captured the EEG oscillations of emotional responses behaved relatively consistently across days.
+Lin et al. showed that the RPCA-decomposed sparse signals filtered from the background EEG activity contributed more to the interday variability and that the predominately captured EEG oscillations of emotional responses behaved relatively consistently across days.